Omaruru, Namibia: Politics

 In the 2020 local authority election SWAPO won again over each individual opposition party but lost the majority of seats in the city council.
 SWAPO obtained 642 votes and gained two seats.
 One seat each went to the Popular Democratic Movement (PDM, the new name of the DTA since 2017) with 403 votes, the Independent Patriots for Change (IPC, newly formed in August 2020) with 305 votes, the local Omaruru Community Development Organisation with 297 votes, the UDF with 230 votes, and NUDO with 182 votes.

-Transport and infrastructure
+Economy and infrastructure

 Omaruru is the only Namibian town not connected to the NamWater pipeline network.
 It receives its water from boreholes along the Omaruru River which are managed by the municipality.

 Omaruru Railway Station connects the town to the Trans-Namib railway network.

+The Omaruru Correctional Facility is the smallest of Namibia's seven major prisons.